-• Total Incentive Amount = Regional Subsidy + Other Electric Vehicle Incentives
+Total Incentive Amount = Regional Subsidy + Other Electric Vehicle Incentives

-Step 8: Calculate GHG emission reductions from new non-ZEV's replaced by new ZEV's purchased through the incentive program
+Step 8: Calculate GHG emission reductions from new non-ZEVs replaced by new ZEVs purchased through the incentive program

-GHG Reductions = ZEV eVMT [Step 5] \ MPO Benefit Fraction [Step 7] \ (Non ZEV EF - ZEV EF)
+GHG Reductions = ZEV eVMT [Step 5] MPO Benefit Fraction [Step 7] (Non ZEV EF - ZEV EF)

-- ZEV eVMT = eVMT from ZEV's purchased through the rebate program [Step 5] - Non-ZEV EF = Average regional GHG emission factor from EMFAC for new-non-ZEVs [Step 6] - ZEV EF = Zero-emission vehicle emission factor [Step 6]
+- ZEV eVMT = eVMT from ZEVs purchased through the rebate program [Step 5] - Non-ZEV EF = Average regional GHG emission factor from EMFAC for new-non-ZEVs [Step 6] - ZEV EF = Zero-emission vehicle emission factor [Step 6]

 SCAG recognizes that when people get an electric vehicle, they are not necessarily replacing a gaspowered vehicle.
 It is assumed that all EVs from incentive program will be used because they are new cars and free of fuel cost.
 In addition, except for replacing current operating vehicles, some of those EVs will replace vehicles that are not currently used.

 It is also important to recognize the fact that EVs tend to be more expensive than comparable internal combustion engine vehicles.
 Therefore, most EV incentive programs tend to favor wealthier households over lower income households.
-In the last Technical Methodology, SCAG acknowledged the need to develop equitable solutions for the incentive program to ensure that incentives go to middle and lower income households.
+In the Technical Methodology for the 2020 RTP/SCS, SCAG acknowledged the need to develop equitable solutions for the incentive program to ensure that incentives go to middle- and lower-income households.